The theory of the Collatz process and the method of dynamical balls: Modified Collatz function and the Collatz process

-It is very important to point out that a Collatz process may or may not have a generator.
-If a Collatz process has a generator, then we say the generator is finite; On the other hand, If it has no generator then we say the generator is infinite.
-Next we expose the parity of a generator of a Collatz process.
+It is very important to note that a Collatz process may or may not have a generator.
+If a Collatz process has a generator, then we say that the generator is finite; On the other hand, if it has no generator, then we say that the generator is infinite.
+Next, we expose the parity of a generator of a Collatz process.

 \begin{proposition} Let $f$ be the Collatz function with the corresponding process $\{f^{s}(b)\}_{s=1}^{\infty}$ for $b\in \mathbb{N}$.
 If $b\neq 1$ is the generator of the process, then $b\equiv 1\pmod 2$. \end{proposition}